TiffanyObi/Github-Awesome/README.md

 ## Git commands

-1. git init
+1. git init - how we create a new repo
-2. git status
+2. git status - this tells us what our "status" is
-3. git add
+3. git add - add the updated file to the staging area to prepare to push
-4. git push
+4. git push - "pushing" your updated files from local to remote
-5.l git log - shows your history
+5. git log - shows your history

 ## Terminal
 1. ls